ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

     return countriesWithDeaths;
 }
 ```
-The `findCountriesByHighestNoOfDeaths` function uses queries to find the top three countries with the highest Covid deaths.
-The `order by` clause is used to sort the records in the table in `descending` order and limit the number of output records of the query to `n`.
-Here, as the result, the query produces an array of tuples of type `[string, decimal]`.
-A tuple contains the country and the number of reported deaths.
+The `findCountriesByHighestNoOfDeaths` function uses query expression to find the top three countries with the highest Covid deaths.
+The `order by` clause is used to sort the records in the table in `descending` order and `limit` clause to limit the number of output records of the query to `n`.
+As the result, the query produces an array of tuples of type `[string, decimal]`.
+Each tuple contains the country name and the number of reported deaths.
 The produced array is in descending order by the number of deaths.

 Let's call the `findCountriesByHighestNoOfDeaths` function from within the `main` function to find the top three countries by the number of deaths.